adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP44CERT1
 Certificate of less than one academic year in Public Administration And Social Service Professions.
-Cert. less than one academic yr in Public Administration & Social Service Professions.
+Cert. <1 academic yr in Public Administration & Social Service Professions.

 CIP44CERT2
 Certificate of at least one but less than two academic years in Public Administration And Social Service Professions.
-Cert. at least one but less than two academicyrs in Public Administration & Social Service Professions.
+Cert. >1<2 academicyrs in Public Administration & Social Service Professions.

 CIP44ASSOC
 Associate degree in Public Administration And Social Service Professions.
 Assoc. deg. in Public Administration & Social Service Professions.

 CIP44CERT4
-Award of more than two but less than four academic years in Public Administration And Social Service Professions.
+Award of at least two but less than four academic years in Public Administration And Social Service Professions.
-Award more than two but less than four academicyrs in Public Administration & Social Service Professions.
+Award >2<4 academicyrs in Public Administration & Social Service Professions.

 CIP44BACHL
 Bachelor's degree in Public Administration And Social Service Professions.